ming024/FastSpeech2/README.md

 Then use [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/) (MFA) to align the wav files with the transcriptions.
 The lexicon used in our work is put in ``text/pinyin-lexicon-r.txt``.
-There is a problem with the pronunciation of the "ㄦ" character of Chinese language in the lexicon, but that is not a big problem.
+There is a problem with the pronunciation of the "ㄦ" character of the Chinese language in the lexicon, but not a big problem.
 After aligning the utterances, put the resulted TextGrid files in ``hp.preprocessed_path/TextGrid``.

 After that, run the preprocessing script by